aws/pgactive/doc/functions-node-mgmt.md

 Get BDR node identifier for current node.
 Use of this function is restricted to superusers by default, but access may be granted to others using `GRANT`.

-`bdr._bdr_remove_node_identifier_private()`

-boolean

-Remove BDR node identifier getter function for current node.
-Return true if successfully removed, otherwise false.
-Typically, this is not supposed to be used by users directly, BDR uses it internally while removing BDR from local node.
-Use of this function is restricted to superusers by default, but access may be granted to others using `GRANT`.

 `bdr.bdr_apply_pause()`

 void